 If you are an Android user, just keep everything inside your app drawer.
 If you are an iOS user, then define each home screen for a certain group of apps; like essential apps on the default home screen & throw apps that you are addicted to, in the deepest & darkest place on your phone.
 (Just don’t let such apps easily get in front of you)

 6- Track Your Smartphone usage

 So now you have done everything to declutter your smartphone.
-You need to make sure that this stays the same until the point decluttering becomes a part of your lifestyle.
+You need to make sure that this stays the same until the point of decluttering becomes a part of your lifestyle.
 To help you with this, you can actually use some of the apps on the AppStore/PlayStore, that can track the way you use your smartphones.
-(One such app is YourHour for Android) These apps can give you insights about, how you are using your smartphone & what apps you are spending your precious time on.
-Which you can examine every then & now, to ensure that your phone stays decluttered & you are actually following the whole process efficiently.
+(One such app is YourHour for Android) These apps can give you insights into, how you are using your smartphone & what apps you are spending your precious time on.
+You can examine every then & now, to ensure that your phone stays decluttered & you are actually following the whole process efficiently.
 These apps will also help you in setting a daily goal so that you can limit the amount of time you are spending on your phone on daily basis.

 Wrapping up: how to declutter your smartphone?

 Decluttering your smartphone can be a lengthy process, based on how messy your phone is.
 But you can achieve this by doing one thing at a time.
 Nevertheless, it’s never too difficult to declutter your smartphone.
 While I was in the process of decluttering my smartphone, I really enjoyed the fact that I am filtering out things that I don’t need on my phone.
 And doing this regularly does help me focus on what really matters.